ATL (company)

 Amperex Technology Limited (ATL) is a battery manufacturing company founded in 1999 by Robin Zeng.
 The company specializes in the research, development, and manufacturing of rechargeable lithium-ion and lithium-ion polymer batteries.
 ATL is notable for supplying batteries used in mobile devices, including smartphones, laptops, and digital cameras, sourcing their products to tech companies such as Apple and Samsung.

-ATL is headquartered in Hong Kong and has production facilities in Dongguan and Ningde, China, as well as in Haryana, India.
+ATL is headquartered in Hong Kong and has production facilities in Dongguan and Ningde, China, as well as a lithium-ion battery cell plant in Haryana, India, opened in 2025.